ARMmbed/uvisor/README.md

 The uVisor can be used in two different ways:

-1. As a compact system.
+1. As a compact system
+2. As a yotta module

+When used as a yotta module on top of mbed, the uVisor comes as a pre-compiled binary blob which is then included in the rest of the system.
+In this way the integrity of the uVisor, and hence its security model, are guardanteed.
+Each official release of uvisor-lib will then deliver an approved build of the code tree here presented, also exposing the APIs for the Client application.

+### As a compact system

    A custom start-up code for the target platform is used;
    the uVisor then takes full ownership and control of the system, de-privileging execution to the Client application.
 In this case the whole application can be built as follows: